-Pilgrim is on the USA Track & Field (USATF) Board of Directors, which is the national governing body for the sport of track & field as recognized by the United States Olympic Committee.
-She has a long association with the sport having excelled in collegiate track and field at Princeton University; worked at USATF as the general counsel and director of business affairs from 1998 – 2007; and served as Acting Executive Director & General Counsel of Track & Field Athletes Association, Inc. (TFAA) from 2017 – 2019.
+Pilgrim i has a long association with track and field having excelled in the sport at Princeton University; worked at USATF as the general counsel and director of business affairs from 1998 – 2007; and served as Acting Executive Director & General Counsel of Track & Field Athletes Association, Inc. (TFAA) from 2017 – 2019.

 Ms. Pilgrim’s career spans a diverse array of work environments; big law, in-house counsel, solo law practice and higher education.
 As the general counsel of the Ladies Professional Golf Association (LPGA), Pilgrim rendered legal advice and handled matters ranging from corporate governance to dispute resolution, policy matters, protecting intellectual property rights, contractual relationships, member services and athlete eligibility.
 Prior to joining the LPGA, she served as general counsel and director of business affairs for USATF, responsibilities included rendering business and legal advice to the organization’s chief executive officer, president, board of directors and staff.
 She also worked collaboratively with the volunteer membership to develop and implement new business policies and practices.
 As such, she was part of the management team that oversaw, planned, and conducted over 150 national championships and other programs and events annually.